CyberSecNITD/rootctf19/notes_path_traversal/README.md

 ```

-Therefore to print the contents of the flag.txt which just lies outside the web server's root directory **..././..././flag.txt**
+Therefore to bypass this filter the input should be **..././..././flag.txt**

 ![](./Solution2.png)